TimeTravelerFromNow/julsapp/README.md

 run `rake db:migrate`

 * Database initialization
-I did mess with
-    # config.active_record.schema_format = :sql
-  in `application.rb`.
+I modified and tested `config.active_record.schema_format = :sql` in `application.rb`.
 Not entirely sure why, but I was debugging some `schema.rb` database missing issue

 * How to run the test suite